Eloks7/Eloks7/README.md

 - 👋 Hi, I’m @Eloka
 - 👀 I’m interested in Product design and web development.
-- 🌱 I’m currently learning Full Stack Web Development on Udacity.
+- 🌱 I’m a Full Stack Designer and currently learning React on Udacity.
 - 💞️ I’m looking to collaborate on Design projects.
 - 📫 How to reach me elokakene@gmail.com